 “What my friends, were the good people of Virginia in the days of the Stamp Act, but a mob?
 Mobs are justifiable, useful, necessary, and commendable.”3,4

 “...thirty or forty beggars had more influence in the lobby of the House of Commons towards preventing the excise [sic] Acts then all the power of Sir Robert Walpole.”5

 The court case, using Thompson’s quote as evidence, is a key showing of the patriotism of the mob bordering on prejudice against the Scots and the Crown.
-Thompson, like others on the anti-inoculation side, didn’t try to argue against inoculation, but instead justifies the act of mobbing.
-Using Mason to strengthen the claim of prejudice against the Crown is valid when one considers his past – he had spent time over in London, and this had fueled his patriot – or anti-Crown, depending on your perspective – mindset1.
+Thompson, like others on the anti-inoculation side, didn’t try to argue against inoculation, but instead justified the act of mobbing.
+Using Mason to strengthen the claim of prejudice against the Crown is valid when one considers his past – he had spent time over in London, and this had fueled his patriotic – or anti-Crown, depending on your perspective – mindset1.